Olivier-Boudeville/Ceylan-Traces/doc/Ceylan-Traces-Layer-technical-manual-english.rst

 - ``text_traces``, itself available in two variations:

   - ``text_only`` if wanting to have traces be directly written to disk as pure, yet human-readable, text
- - ``pdf``, if wanting to read finally the traces in a generated PDF file (hence the actual text includes a relevant mark-up, and as such is less readable directly)
+  - ``pdf``, if wanting to read finally the traces in a generated PDF file (hence the actual text includes a relevant mark-up, and as such is less readable directly before a PDF is generated out of it)

 - ``advanced_traces``, for smarter log tools such as LogMX (the default), as discussed below